-I took my government-required, German B1 language test yesterday, and while it’s still fresh on my mind, I thought I’d share how it went and give some tips to those of you who will need to take the test in the future.
-I’ve been super stressed about this test for a long time now, but it wasn’t as bad as I thought it would be so hopefully this will calm your nerves if you’re also taking the test soon!
+Yesterday I took my government-required, German B1 language test, and while it’s still fresh on my mind, I thought I’d share how it went and give some tips to those of you who will need to take the test in the future.
+I’ve been super stressed about this test for a long time now, but it wasn’t as bad as I expected so hopefully this will calm your nerves if you’re also taking the test soon!

-First of all, I began learning German online with a company called Lingoda in September 2015.
-I chose them because I had the ability to completely create my own schedule and skip or retake any classes I wanted.
-I loved them in the beginning and would highly recommend it to anyone for A1.1 through the end of B1, but in B2, it kind of all starts to fall apart.
+First of all, in September 2015, I started taking online German courses with a company called Lingoda.
+I chose them because they allow the student to take complete control of their schedule, and to skip or retake any classes.
+I loved them in the beginning and would highly recommend it to anyone for A1.1 through the end of B1, but in B2, the lessons start to fall apart a little.
 If you’re interested in more information about the company, I wrote a blog a while back that you can find here.
 (The blog gives them rave reviews, but I wrote it before I got to the point that my opinion had begun to waver.)

-You should know that if you take your classes outside of the vhs (Volkshochschule), you need to ask if the company is supported by the government.
-If not (Lingoda isn’t), you’ll have to pay for your classes 100% out of pocket and you’ll still need to go to the vhs to take your exam.
+You should know that if you take your classes outside of the VHS (Volkshochschule), you need to ask if the company you’re using is supported by the government.
+If not (Lingoda isn’t), you’ll have to pay for your classes 100% out of pocket and you’ll still need to go to the VHS to take your exam.
 And the exam isn’t cheap.
-If you take classes at the vhs, the exam cost is included in your classroom fees, but I had to pay a whopping 150€ since I took my classes elsewhere.
+If you take German classes at the VHS, the exam cost is included in your classroom fees, but I had to pay a whopping 150€ since I took my classes elsewhere.

 I prepared for the B1 test by taking the following practice tests: